 Drainage can result in loss of characteristic species and transition to drier habitats.
-This attribute is applied to 4010 Wet heaths and 7130 Blanket bogs ( if active bog).
+This attribute is applied to 4010 Wet heaths, 7130 Blanket bogs ( if active bog), 7140 Transition mires and 7230 Alkaline fens.
 For each habitat, the target is the area showing signs of drainage from heavy trampling, tracking or ditches to be less than 10%.